What to know about the "Tennessee Three": Why were two of the Democratic lawmakers expelled, and what happens now?

 What happens next?
 Could they get their seats back?

-The two vacant seats will be filled.
+The two vacant seats will be filled, and both Jones and Pearson could soon return to the legislature.
 According to the Tennessee state Constitution, there are two ways a seat can be filled.
 If there are 12 months or more before the next general election for legislators, a "successor shall be elected by the qualified voters of the district represented" to complete the term.
 If there are less than 12 months before the next election, the successor is to be elected by the legislative body of the replaced legislator's county of residence.

-Shelby County Commissioner Mickell Lowery said Thursday night he plans to call a special meeting over Pearson's expulsion.
+Shelby County Commissioner Mickell Lowery also said he plans to call a special meeting over Pearson's expulsion, and that a vote to reappoint Pearson to his seat will take place Wednesday.

 Tennessee House Republicans said on social media that if Jones and Pearson return to the House, they hope that the duo will "act as the thousands who have come before them — with respect for our institution, their fellow colleagues and the seat they hold."